-Addiction Treatment
+Effective Addiction Treatment in Kansas

-Compassionate Addiction Treatment
+Compassionate Addiction Treatment That Puts You First

 Are you struggling with opioid addiction?
 If so, you’re not alone.
 Estimates show that as many as 2.1 million Americans live with opioid use disorder.
 Opioids include heroin, opium, morphine, codeine, oxycodone, and hydrocodone.
 These drugs are highly addictive and can easily lead to dependence and abuse, even when carefully following the doctor’s instructions.
-At the New Health Kansas Addiction Clinic, we believe that addiction doesn't have to control you.
-New Health Kansas is a Suboxone® provider and our expert use of this medication, along with counseling, will get you on the road to recovery.

 Get the help you need.